taosdata/perspective-connect-demo/README.md

 3. **JavaScript Initialization:**

    A script is included to load the Perspective viewer and connect it to the Perspective server via WebSocket.
-The viewer is bound to the `stock_values` table on the server, allowing real-time data updates to be displayed.
+The viewer is bound to the `meters_values` table on the server, allowing real-time data updates to be displayed.

    ```html
    <script type="module">